nitishsaini706/backend-task/README.md

 ## Backend task for notes app

+## I'm using free tire of Mongo db cluster which give downtime for few hours

 - Deployed the code on vercel [URL for backend](https://backend-task-alpha.vercel.app)
 - You can test the routes using postman/thunderclient
 - redis and test have been commented as deploying on vercel was causing issues.